 - Removes pesticides, herbicides, Mercury, Chlorine, and Chloramine while stopping bacteria growth.

-- Remove remaining solids and holds resin in place.
+- Remove remaining solids and holds the resin in place.

 Are you still thirsty?